Fractions and Decimals for Class 5

 cmo-fraction-c5-11

 The first digit after the decimal represents the tenth place.
-The next digit after the decimal represents the hundredth place.
+The next digit after the tenth place represents the hundredth place.
 Decimal place values are shown in the figure as

 cmo-fraction-c5-12